Mallick17/Linux-Guide/README.md

    - Sitting directly above the hardware, the kernel is the core of the Linux operating system.
 It acts as a bridge between the hardware and software layers.
 The kernel manages critical tasks like memory allocation, process scheduling, device communication (via drivers), and file system operations.
 It directly interacts with the hardware to execute low-level operations, ensuring efficient resource utilization and system stability.
 For example, when a program needs to read a file, the kernel handles the request by communicating with the storage hardware.

 3. **Shell**
    - The shell is a command-line interface (CLI) or scripting environment that allows users to interact with the kernel.
 It acts as an intermediary, translating user commands into actions the kernel can execute.
-For instance, when you type a command like `ls` to list files, the shell interprets this command and sends a request to the kernel.
+For instance, when we type a command like `ls` to list files, the shell interprets this command and sends a request to the kernel.
 The kernel then interacts with the hardware (e.g., the hard drive) to fetch the required data and returns the results to the shell, which displays them to the user.
 Popular shells like **bash**, **zsh**, and **csh** offer different features and scripting capabilities.

 4. **Applications**
    - Applications are the software programs users interact with directly, such as web browsers, text editors, or file managers.
 These applications rely on the kernel to access hardware resources and the shell to execute commands or scripts.
-For example, when you open a file in a text editor, the application sends a request to the kernel via the shell.
+For example, when we open a file in a text editor, the application sends a request to the kernel via the shell.
 The kernel retrieves the file from the hardware (e.g., the hard drive) and passes it back to the application, which then displays it to the user.

 </details>